• Skip to main content

 Use a zester to grate the lemon zest.
 I love my Microplane and I use it for not only zesting but also grating hard cheese like parmesan.
 Remove the zest from the lemon and then cut the lemon in half and squeeze the lemon juice into a small bowl.
 One lemon will have about 2-3 tablespoons of juice.

-Add the almond flour mixture and mix just until combined being careful not to over mix.
-Cover the bowl and chill the cookie dough for at least 30 minutes up to 24 hours.
+Mix just until combined being careful not to over mix.
+Cover the bowl and chill the cookie dough for at least 1 hour or up to 24 hours.

 After the dough has chilled use a cookie scoop to make cookie dough balls.
 Line the baking sheet with parchment paper for easy clean up.
 The cookies will spread when baking so place on a cookie sheet a couple inches apart.
 I can usually fit 3 to a row with 3 rows.